-Health care professionals and volunteers receive free training on the specific needs of individuals with ID, allowing them to return to their practices and classrooms with increased knowledge of and compassion for these patients.
+Participating health care professionals and students receive free training on the specific needs of individuals with ID, allowing them to return to their practices and classrooms with increased knowledge of and compassion for these patients.

 Are you a health care professional?
 Consider becoming a Healthy Athletes program volunteer.
 It’s fun and can be life-changing.
-Visit our ‘ways to volunteer’ page for opportunities or contact Leah Combs, Health and Wellness Coordinator, for more information.
+Click here for opportunities or contact Leah Combs, Health and Wellness Coordinator, for more information.